 where $E$ and $L_{rtd}$ are training examples and their associated labels, respectively.
-For each example $e\in E$, its red tide labels $l_{rtd} \in L_{rtd}$ can be either 1 (red tide) or 0 (non-red tide). $\CMcal{H}(p,q)$ is the cross-entropy for the distributions $p$ and $q$.
+For each example $e\in E$, its red tide labels $l_{rtd} \in L_{rtd}$ can be either 1 (red tide) or 0 (non-red tide). $\mathcal{H}(p,q)$ is the cross-entropy for the distributions $p$ and $q$.

-The discriminator and its loss are denoted as $\CMcal{F}_{d}$ and $\CMcal{L}_{d}$, respectively, in Equation~\ref{eq:discr_train}.
-The discriminator architecture consists of four convolutional layers and one fully-connected layer, as shown in Figure~\ref{fig:hng}.
+The discriminator and its loss are denoted as $\mathcal{F}_{d}$ and $\mathcal{L}_{d}$, respectively, in Equation~\ref{eq:discr_train}.
 The discriminator is optimized by minimizing its loss which is expressed as:

 where $N$ is a set of real negative examples.
-The discriminator's labels can be either 1 (real example) or 0 (artificially generated example). $\CMcal{F}_{hng}$ denotes the HNG network.
+The discriminator's labels can be either 1 (real example) or 0 (artificially generated example). $\mathcal{F}_{g}$ denotes the generator.
 The randomly selected 256 negative examples and the generated examples are used for every iteration when training the discriminator.
-The generated examples are the output of HNG taking the randomly selected real negative examples as input.
+The generated examples are the output of the generator taking the randomly selected real negative examples as input.

-The objective of HNG is to generate negative examples incorrectly classified as red tide by the red tide detection network and as real negative examples by the discriminator.
-Accordingly, HNG loss ($\CMcal{L}_{hng}$) can be expressed as:
+The generator's objective is to generate negative examples incorrectly classified as red tide by the red tide detection model and as real negative examples by the discriminator.
+Accordingly, the generator loss ($\mathcal{L}_{g}$) can be expressed as: